salsa-rs/salsa/book/src/overview.md

 fn create_builtin_item(db: &dyn crate::Db) -> Item {
     let i = Item::new(db, ...);
     let r = hardcoded_representation();
-    representation::override(db, i, r); // <-- override method!
+    representation::specify(db, i, r); // <-- use the method!
     i
 }
 ```

-Overriding can also be really useful for unit testing, since you don't can force the values that you want to be returned.
+Specifying is only possible for tracked functions that take a single tracked struct as argument (besides the database).

 ## Interned structs